freestylebit/webpack-tutorial/lessons/10-tree_shaking/README.md

 webpack -p
 ```

 Again, search for "needed".
+You should get two hits.
 See your newly used function?  :D

 # Awesome!